anurudha-singh/SpringSec/src/main/java/com/anurudh/SpringSec/readme.md

 Fat jar is used for creating a Jar file that can be shared with anyone and that person can run that file in their machine.
 Use of @PropertySource?
 It is used to define the location of application.properties that we put somewhere in the project.
 PUT and POST request are not possible from the browser.
+TODO Exception handling duriung CRUD REST Api operations How to upload a file using Multipart in spring boot?
+To explore the ResponseEntity class for returning multiple response to the client